sissokho/personal-website/README.md

 ## License

--   The web application falls under the [MIT License](https://choosealicense.com/licenses/mit/)
+-   The website skeleton falls under the [MIT License](https://choosealicense.com/licenses/mit/)
 -   The content and design are under [exclusive copyright](https://choosealicense.com/no-license/)

 Please remember that the design is not meant to be forked!